DBT · Ages 12–17

 Skills for intense feelings — not willpower lectures

-DBT was developed for people who experience emotions quickly and intensely.
+At Mental Health For Teens, DBT was developed for people who experience emotions quickly and intensely.
 Teens learn concrete skills — mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness — with lots of repetition and coaching.

 In our virtual IOP, DBT skills groups complement individual therapy.
 Teens practice in real situations between sessions, with clinicians tracking safety and progress.